-With the 2016 NHL Scouting Combine behind us, attention will now turn towards the NHL Draft, which will also be in Buffalo on June 24-25.
+With the 2017 NHL Scouting Combine behind us, attention will now turn towards the NHL Draft, which will be in Chicago on June 23-24.

 But first, let’s have a look at the top 10 performers in each drill at the combine, from NHL Central Scouting.